Foundation Board of Directors

 Adrian Alejandre grew up in Hereford, Texas.
 He graduated from West Texas A&M University in 2009 with a Bachelors in Business Administration – Accounting.
 He has been in the financial services industry since 2006 and joined Education Credit Union in 2021 as the Senior Vice President of Lending.
 He also serves as the Treasurer of the Hereford ISD Education Foundation.
 He has one daughter, Claire, and enjoys watching her play multiple sports.

-Linda Purdy, Board Treasurer
+Linda Purdy, Board Member

 Linda Purdy grew up in Fort Worth, Texas where she graduated from The University of Texas at Arlington with a degree in mathematics.
 She received certification to teach math and Spanish and taught at the secondary level for seven years in Abilene, San Angelo, and Amarillo.
 In 1983 she joined the Christian Relief Fund staff serving that charity for 33 years.
 She became Executive Director in 1994, working in that capacity until retirement in 2016.
 She and her husband, Ira, have two children living in Lubbock, TX and six grandchildren.
 Linda and Ira enjoy travel and working with their church in various volunteer activities.
 She has served on the Board of Directors of Education Credit Union since 2009.